-Cash, rents and other receivables and loan receivable long-term incentive plan, mortgage holdbacks and mortgages receivable are held with the objective of collecting contractual cash flows and classified as amortized cost.
+Cash, rents and other receivables, and loan receivable long-term incentive plan are held with the objective of collecting contractual cash flows and classified as amortized cost.

 Subsequent to initial recognition, these assets are carried at amortized cost, using the effective interest method, less any impairment loss.
 The carrying amount of the financial asset is reduced through an allowance account, and the amount of the loss is recognized in the consolidated statement of income.
 Any subsequent reversal of an impairment loss is recognized in profit or loss.